For Peer Advisors: Using Grad Planner

 Choosing a Course

-To fill a placeholder and recommend a specific class, click on the gear and select Choose Course.
+To fill a placeholder and recommend a specific class, click on the plus sign and select a course from the right hand side

-Select a semester and the recommendation will show up in purple.
+Select a semester and purple recommendation course will move there.

 Adding an Excess Course